free-audio/clap-juce-extensions/docs/HowToParameterModulation.md

     void addOutboundEventsToQueue(const clap_output_events *out_events,
                                   const juce::MidiBuffer &midiBuffer, int sampleOffset) override
     {
-        // notesThatEndedDuringLastBlock is a container that holds information
+        // Assuming the plugin has implemented some container `notesThatEndedDuringLastBlock`
-        // for all the notes that ended during the previous `processBlock()` for (auto& noteEndEvent : notesThatEndedDuringLastBlock)
+        // to hold information for all the notes that ended during the previous `processBlock()` for (auto& noteEndEvent : notesThatEndedDuringLastBlock)
         {
             auto evt = clap_event_note();